 But our brains keep trying.
-Even if we know the world doesn’t make sense, we are unable to “turn off” the urge to find patterns and meaning, just as we can’t “turn off” the feeling of thirst or hunger.
+Even if we know the world doesn’t make sense, we’re unable to “turn off” the urge to find patterns and meaning, just as we can’t “turn off” the feeling of thirst or hunger.
 We can’t even temporarily satiate it like those others, for meaning cannot be continually made and destroyed.
-Starved of it, even smart people fall for dumb things.
+Starved of it, even smart people today fall for dumb things.

 This will get worse, and not simply because the information distributors have no incentive to fix it.
 They can’t.
 Making them apply labels or remove false posts assumes there is some benchmark to compare them to.
 If so, why don’t we just go there directly?
 What functionally infallible repository of facts is the junior analyst at the tech company comparing a post to such that she knows whether it’s true or false?
 And where is it?

 Of course, it doesn’t exist, which means that Facebook and Twitter can only “validate” by comparing, say, a CNN article to an NPR one, or by comparing CNN to itself.
-What’s at stake here is which news source gets the seal of approval from the largest corporations in history to be peddled and remarketed as “the truth.”
+What’s at stake, then, is which news source gets the seal of approval from the largest corporations in history to be remarketed as “the truth.”
 Contemplate the global financial incentive.